 If your organization uses the 2013 version of Microsoft Exchange Server to manage the distribution of email, you should also implement third party anti spam software for Exchange 2013.
-This is due to the way in which Microsoft updates its Exchange Server software (retrospectively) and the frequency with which spammers release new versions of spam email (multiple times daily).
+This is because of the way Microsoft updates its Exchange Server software (retrospectively) and the frequency with which spammers release new variants of spam email (multiple times daily).

 Consequently, Microsoft´s proprietary anti spam filters catch a relatively small percentage of spam – exposing organizations to the risk of phishing campaigns, spoofed emails and email-driven cyberattacks.
 The productivity loss to an organization handling hundreds of spam emails every day can cost tens of thousands of dollars every year, and being the victim of a cyberattack can cost a lot more.

 In 2015, the Ponemon Institute released a report entitled “The Cost of Phishing & Value of Employee Training”.
 Researchers compiling the report calculated that the average cost to an organization of removing malware and recovering data following a cyberattack was $1.8 million.
 The 2020 Cost of a Data Breach Report from the Ponemon Institute/IBM Security shows the cost of mitigating a data breach has risen substantially.
 The average cost of a breach of up to 100,000 records was determined to be $3.86 million.
 By comparison, the cost of implementing third party anti spam software for Exchange 2013 is typically less than $10.00 per employee per year.

 How Third Party Anti Spam Software for Exchange 2013 Works